 - The collar bones are level or slope only slightly upwards

-- The chin is 3 or more inches above the outer tips of the collar bones or the sternal notch (the hollow at the base of the neck, above the breast bone).
+- The chin is 3 or more inches above the outer tips of the level collar bones or the sternal notch (the hollow at the base of the neck, above the breast bone).

 This postural standard pertains to people of all ages.
 There is no research evidence that as one ages normally, posture has to get worse, nor that upper body flexibility has to get worse.
-Unless a person specifically has a disease which causes spinal degeneration, posture should be as straight at age 80 as at age 20.
-The posture of international-level age-group triathletes is usually indistinguishable from that of younger competitors!
+Unless a person specifically has a disease which causes spinal degeneration, posture can and should be as straight at age 80 as at age 20.
+The posture of older international-level age-group triathletes is usually indistinguishable from that of younger competitors!

 Overall, there are many advantages to proper posture and flexibility:

-- Optimal biomechanics for the best possible muscle performance
+- Optimal biomechanics, for the best possible muscle performance

 - Fewer upper and lower back problems